How Long Can Cream Cheese Sit Out? (Updated 2023)

 Leaving Cream Cheese to Soften Overnight

-So, maybe you’re thinking it’s okay to leave cream cheese out overnight to soften it from the fridge.
+So, maybe you’re thinking it’s okay to leave the cream cheese out overnight to soften it from the fridge.
 The answer is no, you cannot do this.

 Even if the cheese is ice-cold, if you leave it in the open for more than two hours, bacteria start to grow.

 If your fridge loses power, cream cheese can sit in the cold for three to four hours.
 Exceeding this timeframe means throwing out the ingredient due to spoilage.

 To soften the cheese, you can simply set it out for approximately 20 to 25 minutes.
 The texture will be good and the taste will not be different.

 Expiry of Cream Cheese